SHARE

 Plate with silverware and Braised Apple Barbeque Ribs with Potatoes

-This dish is essentially a one-pot meal, aside from roasting the apples.
+This delicious dish is essentially a one-pot meal, aside from roasting the apples.
 Roasting your apples prior to adding them to the stew adds a depth of smokiness and caramelization to the short ribs, making them some of the most flavorful ribs you have ever tasted!

 Braised Apple barbeque Ribs and Potatoes in a red Le Creuset Dutch oven with the lid half on

-Making Tender Ribs
+Making Tender Melt-In-Your-Mouth Ribs

 Short ribs are different than your typical baby back ribs.
 While both need lots of cooking time, short ribs typically have more meat on the bone.
 You will often see baby back ribs served on the rack with BBQ sauce, whereas short ribs are served in a variety of ways.